BH Global Limited - Correction: Transaction in Own Shares

 PR Newswire

-This announcement is a replacement for one released at 17.11hrs on 20 February 2017.
-The only item changed is a transposition error in the total number of voting rights figure (in the final paragraph) which should read as 48,493,118 and not 48,439,118
+This announcement is a replacement for one released at 17.07 hrs on 24 February 2017.
+The only item changed is a transposition error in the "Number of shares in issue less shares held in treasury following the transactions as described above" section and in particular in relation to the number of sterling shares which should in fact read as 22,336,952 and not 22,366,952.

 BH Global Limited (the "Company")